AhmedMohamedAbdelaty/Codeforces-Discord-bot/README.md

 docker run -d -p 8000:8000 codeforces-bot -t <your_bot_token>
 ```

-> [!Note]
-> Make sure to replace the guild ID in DiscordEventListener.java with your own.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.